ugmllab/ugmllab/README.md

 - 📍 From Ürümqi to Shanghai 🏙️, at the crossroads of cultures and innovation 💡.

 ## Ongoing Project Highlights 🚀
 - 🗣 **Uyghur-TTS**: Elevating communication with a text-to-speech system 🗣️ tailored for the Uyghur language 📝.
-This project harnesses the power of Burn 🔥, the Rust-based deep learning framework, for top-tier performance and efficiency 🚀.
+This project is powered by Burn 🔥, the Rust-based deep learning framework, and has achieved significant milestones in performance and efficiency 🚀.
+Completed stages include:
+  1. **Data Processing**: Successfully handled and organized linguistic data for optimal input.
+  2. **Feature Processing**: Effectively extracted and refined speech features using advanced techniques.
+  3. **Voice Processing**: Implemented state-of-the-art methods for processing and synthesizing voices.

+  Currently working on the final phase:
+  4. **Model Building**: In progress - constructing a robust, efficient machine learning model using Burn.

 ## Technologies & Languages 🛠️
 - 🧠 **ML Frameworks**: A maestro in PyTorch 🔥 and a wizard in Burn 🪄, the Rust-based deep learning framework.